-In March 2015 the UK Government announced it would introduce a ban on the testing of household products on animals.
+In March 2015, the UK Government announced it would introduce a ban on the testing of household products on animals.
 They also announced a 'qualified ban' on testing the ingredients on animals.

 The household product testing ban is a good statement of principle, but it'll make little difference to animal welfare.
 This is because:

 - We're concerned about how these chemicals will be identified, and how such declarations will be verified, especially as the final 'end uses' of a chemical substance may be unclear at that stage.

-We're also concerned to see that household product ingredients could still be tested on animals in the absence of any legal requirements at all, provided that the application passes a 'robust harm-benefit analysis'.
+- Household product ingredients could still be tested on animals in the absence of any legal requirements at all, provided that the application passes a 'robust harm-benefit analysis'.

 However, this announcement does show that the Home Office can choose to consider the need for a product when deciding whether to license safety tests using animals.
 We believe that this should always be the case.